CogentBent/CogentBent/README.md

 👋 Hi!
-🌱 Currently looking for opportunities to work.
+🌱 Currently looking for opportunities to work in project management, statistics, and literature review support.
-🔭 Interests: functionality, project management, statistics, R, Tableau, economics, strategy, and complexity science.
+🔭 Interests: functionality, R, Tableau, economics, strategy, and complexity science.
 🤔 Thinking about all the things.
 👋 Dif-tor heh smusma.
 Live long and prosper.